-Summer holidays are here and many parents have that dreaded feeling of how are they going to keep their children entertained for the entire summer holiday!
-Scary thought!
+Summer holidays are here, and many parents have that dreaded feeling of how are they going to keep their children entertained for the entire summer holiday – and it’s a scary thought!

-This blog will give parents and carer’s ideas and inspiration for activities throughout the summer holidays.
+This blog will give parents and carers ideas and inspiration to create their own sensory activities throughout the summer holidays.

 On a summer’s day…

 By being outside and surrounded by nature, children experience an ever-changing and free-flowering environment that stimulates all of their senses.
-Outdoor play encourages a child’s intellectual, emotional, social and physical development.
+Did you know that outdoor play encourages a child’s intellectual, emotional, social and physical development?

-The natural world is an enormous learning environment, giving children the chance to experience the sights, scents, sounds and textures of the outdoors.
+The natural world is an enormous learning environment, giving children the chance to experience the outdoors’ sights, scents, sounds, and textures.
 Interacting with nature allows children to experiment and use their imagination.
-Activities can include:

 - Building and digging in soil- how deep can you dig a hole?